divgup/AspireProject/README.md

 #### /repayment/create
-The /repayment/create endpoint allows users to create repayment requests for a given loan.
+This endpoint allows users to create repayment requests for a given loan.

 Sample POST request Body
 ```json